h3xcat/h3xinfra/README.md

 - SSH access to all nodes with user 'ansible'
 - Ansible installed on control node
 - kubectl and Helm for Kubernetes management
-- Properly configured `inventory.yml` file (see `inventory.example.yml`)
+- Properly configured inventory in `inventory/production/` (see `inventory/README.md`)
-- Cloudflare API token for DNS management
+- DNS provider API token (e.g., Cloudflare) for automated DNS management
 - Ansible Vault password file for encrypted secrets

 ## Development Environment